Why Don’t My Scilla Look Like This?

 After the ‘Lord Mayors Parade’ gardeners get the manure.
-After the snow and sometimes during the snow gardeners get the Glory at least of Scilla.
+After the snow and sometimes during the snow gardeners get the Glory of the Snow or at least the glory of Scilla.

 Glory of the snow